Austin Rivers: Personal life

-Rivers was born in Santa Monica, California, the son of Philadelphia 76ers head coach Doc Rivers and Kristen Rivers (née Campion).
-Doc Rivers was a former player who had joined the Los Angeles Clippers the summer of his son’s birth.
-His older brother, Jeremiah, played basketball for Georgetown and Indiana and later joined the Maine Red Claws, while his older sister Callie played volleyball for the University of Florida and is married to his former Duke teammate Seth Curry.
-His younger brother, Spencer, was a guard who played for UC Irvine from 2014-19.
+Rivers was born in Santa Monica, California, the son of Milwaukee Bucks head coach and former player Doc Rivers and Kristen Rivers (née Campion).
+Doc Rivers was a former player who had joined the Los Angeles Clippers the summer of his son's birth.
+His older brother, Jeremiah, played basketball for Georgetown and Indiana and later joined the Maine Red Claws, while his older sister Callie played volleyball for the University of Florida and is married to his former Duke teammate and current Charlotte Hornets player Seth Curry.
+His younger brother, Spencer, was a guard who played for UC Irvine from 2014 to 2019.

 He was named Austin after former Cleveland Cavaliers guard Austin Carr, while his middle name, James, is in honor of his great-uncle Jim Brewer.

-His first child with Brittany Hotard was born in 2018.
-Rivers' second child, a son with Audreyana Michelle, was born in March 2021.
+His first child, a son with Brittany Hotard, was born in 2018.
+Rivers' two children with Audreyana Michelle, a son and a daughter, were born in March 2021 and June 2024.